Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 "This system relies on those returning New Zealanders understand and abide the rules."

-The government would be increasing the resourcing of on-the-ground defence staff and 238 defence staff were already supporting the system.
+The Government would be increasing the resourcing of on-the-ground defence staff and 238 defence staff were already supporting the system.

 He said they were also ensuring consistent operational delivery no matter what facility people were in.